-Realising gains at the end of the tax year is a common activity but when investments are brought at different times the dreaded ‘share pool’ comes into plat and the calculation of how much to surrender to use up your Annual Exempt Amount (AEA).
+Realising gains at the end of the tax year is a common activity but when investments are brought at different times the dreaded ‘share pool’ comes into play and the calculation of how much to surrender to use up your Annual Exempt Amount (AEA).
 This video takes you through how to realise gains up to the AEA and equally important, what you might want to do with the proceeds.

 Working out how much you can pay into your pension can be quite tricky, especially when you need to consider the interaction of the Annual Allowance with the general tax relief rules.
 In this video we look at the technicalities of getting to the important part - how much can I actually pay into my pension and get tax relief?

 Investment income and gains may not actually be subject to tax but might still trigger a need to self-assess.
 In this short video we look at when investment income and gains trigger self-assesmment returns along with some planning thoughts.

 Tax relief isn't as simple as 20%, 40% and 45%, client circumstances dictate the level of tax relief.
 In this video, we explain how you work out tax relief and where higher than marginal rates can be found.
 The higher the relief, the higher the return!